School Committee - February 06, 2025

 It's awesome.

-So I'm not giving up the floor to you.
+Okay.
+So, Avi, I'm not giving up the 40.

 You can certainly go through it, but I just thought I could share it so people can see it.
+Yeah, it's fine.
+You're on the calendar subcommittee too.

 I think the important thing here is just that everybody in the community see exactly what the version is that we're looking at.